frederick548/BEE208-LED-Resistor-Value-Calculator-System/README.md

 These are the decision junctions in our code.
 They act like traffic police officers checking the numbers.
 If a user types in a bad number, the if statement catches it and flags an error.
 If the numbers look good, the else path lets the math calculation run normally.

 **SCREENSHOTS OF THE PROGRAMME OUTPUT**

+This proves your Ohm's Law and power formulas are working perfectly.

 <img width="672" height="472" alt="Screenshot 2026-07-10 113216" src="https://github.com/user-attachments/assets/cb3717e6-d709-4f84-943e-227ffb8728d6" />

+This proves your safety classification rules work

 <img width="932" height="330" alt="Screenshot 2026-07-10 113432" src="https://github.com/user-attachments/assets/f96d2602-395c-4383-9246-48994d885bbc" />

+This proves your system actively rejects wrong electrical inputs and prevents system crashes.

 <img width="1137" height="81" alt="Screenshot 2026-07-10 113617" src="https://github.com/user-attachments/assets/590ef247-4723-4430-b4f5-1b195c3ab615" />

+**CHALLENGES FACED AND SOLUTION**

+**FIRST PROBLEM: HANDLING MISTAKES AND BAD INPUT**

+**What went wrong:** At first, if a user typed in impossible numbers (like a supply voltage that was too low for the LED), the program got confused.
+It would either get stuck spinning in an endless loop forever, or it would completely skip the rest of the student's circuits.

+**How we fixed it:** We changed our flowchart and code logic.
+Now, if someone types a wrong number, the program immediately labels it an "Invalid Design" and moves straight to the loop counter.
+This lets the program keep running smoothly so the user can calculate their remaining circuits without the app crashing.

+**CONCLUSION**

+This project successfully builds an easy-to-use software tool for calculating LED resistors using C++.

+Instead of guessing resistor values—which can easily burn out real electronics or make components too dim—our program uses standard electrical laws to find the exact parts needed in seconds.

+By adding smart features like input validation (to catch user mistakes before they cause problems), a safety warning system for high currents, and automatic text file saving, our team created a reliable system.
+It perfectly bridges the gap between electrical engineering theories and practical computer programming, giving students a safe way to plan out their hardware designs.